 Key attractions of Lamayuru Monastery: The first temple of Singhe Ghang and the picturesque Lamayaru Village

 How to reach Lamayaru Monastery: It is 27 km away from Leh perched on a hilltop.
 The only way to reach here is to hire a cab.
 It can also be visited on the way to Leh from Srinagar.

 12. Phugtal Monastery

-It is one of the remotest Tibetan monasteries i Ladakh as it is located on a hilltop at the mouth of a cave.
+It is one of the remotest Tibetan monasteries in Ladakh as it is located on a hilltop at the mouth of a cave.
 The drive alone to Phugtal Monastery is mesmerizing.
-The rugged and eerie structures of mountains will amke you feel like you are driving through honeycomb.
+The rugged and eerie structures of mountains will make you feel like you are driving through honeycomb.
 Along with having a library and prayer rooms, you will also find a natural cave here where many sages and scholars have meditated.
 The divine aura of this place will leave you speechless.